Rock Star (2001)

-Starring: Mark Wahlberg, Jennifer Aniston, Dominic West, Jeff Pilson, Zakk Wylde, John Bonham
+Starring: Mark Wahlberg, Jennifer Aniston, Dominic West, Jeff Pilson, Zakk Wylde, Jason Bonham

-One fateful day, Steel Dragon announces that their lead singer Bobby Beers has quit the band, just as Chris is fired from Blood Pollution after an onstage fight with his guitar player during a gig.
-Video footage of Chris' performance makes its way to Steel Dragon, who invite him to audition for the vacant position.
+One fateful day, Steel Dragon announces that their lead singer Bobby Beers has quit the band.
+Coincidentally, Chris has just been fired from Blood Pollution after an onstage fight with his guitar player.
+Video footage of one of Chris' Blood Pollution performances makes its way to Steel Dragon, who invite him to audition for the vacant position.
 Determined to make his dream come true, Chris and his girlfriend/manager Emily (Jennifer Aniston, who it must be noted, looks extremely fetching in '80s metal hottie gear) head to L.A., where of course, he lands the gig.
-Soon Chris—now dubbed "Izzy" by his new band mates—hits the road, and the couple is quickly swept up in the rock & roll whirlwind of gigs, sex, drugs, parties, and hotel room smashings.
+Soon Chris—now dubbed "Izzy" by his new bandmates—hits the road, and the couple is quickly swept up in the rock & roll whirlwind of gigs, sex, drugs, parties, and hotel room smashings.

 Needless to say, the demands and temptations that come with Chris' new job eventually threaten his relationship with Emily, until he's forced to make a difficult decision—true love or true metal?
 I won't reveal how it turns out for those of you who haven't seen the film, but I will say I preferred the balls-to-the-wall, rock-and-roll-all-night first half of Rock Star over the second half, when it gets bogged down in the romantic drama subplot.